What would it mean to nourish your skills in a supportive learning community working towards justice?

 The Kaleo Center Action Learning Cohort offers a structured, nine-month program for faith-leaders and spiritual activists who seek to discern, build, deepen and sustain their leadership for justice.
 Cohort members will take on real problems in real time in a supportive environment that prioritizes shared learning.
 Each session involves a collaborative consultation around actual challenges that group members are facing.

 Invest in your leadership, and in the leadership of your peers.

 Many of us come to the work of justice out of a sense of being called, out of our own experiences facing oppression, and out of profound feeling of connection to others.
 Paradoxically, justice work can also leave us feeling lonely and isolated as we face demands that, in the moment, may seem impossible.
 Many of us simply struggle on, doing our best without an intentional system of support or leadership development.

 What is “action learning”?

+The Action Learning Cohort offers a structured format where faith leaders and activists can deepen their leadership and the leadership of those around them.
 Action learning involves real people resolving and taking action on real problems in real time in supportive environment that prioritizes shared learning and group support.
 Each session involves a collaborative consultation around actual challenges that group members are facing in their work.
-The basic elements for action learning include an important and urgent problem, a diverse group of six to eight people, a reflective inquiry process, implemented action, a commitment to learning and the guidance of an action learning coach who helps the team members reflect on what they are learning and how they are solving problems.
+The basic elements for ac tion learning include an important and urgent problem, a diverse group of six to 10 people, a reflective inquiry process, implemented action, a commitment to learning and the guidance of an action learning coach who helps the team members reflect on what they are learning and how they are solving problems.

 The 2019-2020 Kaleo Center Action Learning Cohort beings September 12th, and we would love for you to be a part of it.
 Applications are now open, and can be completed by clicking here.
 Applications are considered as they are received and limited to 8 participants.
 Applications close on September 1.